niveek07/agentk-edge-tools/README.md

 ---

-# If you get Windows line ending errors
+## Windows Line Ending Errors

-Common errors when a file was edited on Windows:
+If a script was edited on Windows you may see:

 ```
 bad interpreter: /bin/bash^M